 The difference between a good and great bash?
 Entertainment.
-Turn up the tunes and start a limbo contest or conga line.
+Turn up the tunes and start a limbo contest.
 Planning an adults-only party?
 Bust out red plastic cups for beer pong.
 A bonfire will keep the gathering going well after the sun goes down.
-Plus, it’s essential for making ooey gooey s’mores.
+Plus, it’s essential for making ooey-gooey s’mores.
 Just keep in mind you may need to obtain a permit.

-Not all guests want to spend the days in the sun, which means they’ll be seeking shade.
-And if you don’t have any, there’s a chance they might leave.
+Not all guests want to spend the days in the sun.
+And if you don’t have any shade, there’s a chance they might leave.
 Prevent that by setting up some colorful umbrellas.
 Similarly, don’t forget to pack SPF.
 Bug repellent isn’t a bad idea either.
 Pack enough for the group.
 We promise, your pals will thank you.
 Some other activities to try include: